 Matriculation Number.
 Generally, the student’s Tech ID is used for matriculation and record identification purposes.
 Disclosure of the social security number for these purposes is voluntary.
 A social security number is needed for financial aid purposes.

 Stop Enrollment/Stop Registration.
 Insufficient information or improper information given by the student on any admission or registration form will constitute cause for delaying the admission or enrollment for the student.
 Students with this type of administrative hold on their records may be denied registration.
 For information about administrative holds and status of holds on students’ records, refer to “Administrative Holds” in the Undergraduate Academics section of this catalog.

 Name Change.
-Students who have a change in legal name must notify the Registrar’s Office prior to registration for the change to be effective for that semester of enrollment.
+Students who have a change in legal name must notify the Registrar’s Office.
 A student may not register under a name different from that used during the last enrollment without completing the change of name form and supplying official documentation of name change.
-All grade reports and transcripts are issued under the student’s legal name as recorded in the Registrar’s Office.
+All transcripts are issued under the student’s legal name as recorded in the Registrar’s Office.

 It is the responsibility of the student to obtain the necessary forms and to follow prescribed procedure in registering for any course.
 An undergraduate student who enrolls in a course for graduate credit without obtaining proper approval will be dropped from that course.

 Undergraduate students enrolled in graduate credit may not be paid financial aid for graduate credit hours.

 Change of Schedule.
 With proper approval, students who wish to request a change in schedule may do so.
 Student-initiated changes in schedule, including adding and dropping courses, must be arranged via MyTech or in person; changes are not official until all steps in the process have been completed.
 The university reserves the right to make changes in a student’s schedule.